Jackong/redux-authentication/README.md

 }), {
   goToLogin,//map to props.goToLogin OR props.actions.goToLogin
 })
-@Authentication
+@authentication
 class App extends React.Component {
-  componentDidMount() {
-    // will be called until isAuthenticated is updated to true }
-  componentDidMount() {
-    // will be called until isAuthenticated is updated to true }
-  componentWillReceiveProps(nextProps) {
-    // will be called until isAuthenticated is updated to true }
-  render() {
-    // will be called until isAuthenticated is updated to true return (
+  // will be called until isAuthenticated is updated to true render() {
+    return (
       <div>
         App